thi-ng/umbrella/README.md

 data / transformation oriented packages and building blocks for reactive applications, dataflow graphs, components (not just UI related).

-Most packages:
+All / most packages:

 - have detailed, individual README files w/ small usage examples
-- versioned independently
+- are versioned independently
-- distributed as ES6 (CommonJS modules) with doc comments (incl. example code snippets), bundled TypeScript typings & changelogs
+- distributed in ES6 syntax (as CommonJS modules) with doc comments (incl. example code snippets), bundled TypeScript typings & changelogs
-- highly modular with largely only a few closely related functions / single class per file to help w/ tree shaking
+- highly modular with largely only a few closely related functions or single function / class per file to help w/ tree shaking
 - provide re-exports of all their publics for full library imports
 - have either none or only @thi.ng internal runtime dependencies
 - declare public interfaces, enums & types in an `src/api.ts` file